structureddynamics/OSF-Datasets-Management-Tool/README.md

 Sometimes we have to only update the delta(s) between two version of the same data source.
 This means that some new records may need to be created, a few others may have to be updated and a few more to be deleted from an existing dataset.
 These operations can easily be done without reloading the entire dataset into structWSF.

-When the DSF synchronize a dataset, it does analyze the content that is being indexed into structWSF, one of the analyze step that is performed by the framework is to check if the records that are being synchronized are described using the `http://purl.org/ontology/wsf#crudAction` property with one of the following value:
+When the DMT synchronize a dataset, it does analyze the content that is being indexed into structWSF, one of the analyze step that is performed by the framework is to check if the records that are being synchronized are described using the `http://purl.org/ontology/wsf#crudAction` property with one of the following value:

 * create
 * update
 * delete

-The `wsf:crudAction` property is used to instruct the DSF to perform different actions depending on the value of the property.
-If the value is `create`, then this means that the DSF has to create that record in the dataset.
+The `wsf:crudAction` property is used to instruct the DMT to perform different actions depending on the value of the property.
+If the value is `create`, then this means that the DMT has to create that record in the dataset.
 If the value is `update`, then this means that the record has to be updated in the dataset.
 Finally, if the value is `delete`, then this means that the dataset has to be deleted from the dataset.

-If the `wsf:Action` property is not used to define a record, then `create` is assumed by the DSF.
+If the `wsf:Action` property is not used to define a record, then `create` is assumed by the DMT.

-This is the machanism that is used to synchronize datasets to structWSF using the DSF.
+This is the machanism that is used to synchronize datasets to structWSF using the DMT.
 If nothing is specified, then records are simply created.

 Missing Properties and Classes